-167.8.8.
+186.8.7.
 Do not edit JIRA comments

-Misspellings and/or bad grammar is preferable to the disruption a JIRA comment edit causes: See the discussion at Re:(HBASE-451) Remove HTableDescriptor from HRegionInfo
+Misspellings and/or bad grammar is preferable to the disruption a JIRA comment edit.

-167.9.
+186.9.
 The hbase-thirdparty dependency and shading/relocation

 A new project was created for the release of hbase-2.0.0.
 It was called hbase-thirdparty.
 This project exists only to provide the main hbase project with relocated - or shaded - versions of popular thirdparty libraries such as guava, netty, and protobuf.
 The mainline HBase project relies on the relocated versions of these libraries gotten from hbase-thirdparty rather than on finding these classes in their usual locations.
 We do this so we can specify whatever the version we wish.
 If we don't relocate, we must harmonize our version to match that which hadoop, spark, and other projects use.